-DIF: Cognitive Level: Remember REF: p.
-6 TOP: Integrated Process: Nursing Process: Assessment
+DIF: Cognitive Level: Remember TOP: Integrated Process: Nursing Process: Planning MSC: Area of Client Needs: Health Promotion and Maintenance

-- 4. Which leading cause of death topic should the nurse emphasize to a group of African-American boys ranging in age from 15 to 19 years?
+- 2. Which second-leading cause of death topic would the nurse emphasize to a group of boys ranging in age from 15 to 19 years?

 - a.
 Suicide

 - b.
 Cancer

 - c.
-Firearm homicide
+Homicide

 - d.
 Occupational injuries